integritysoft/integrity-website/public/downloads/IMPORTANT_README.txt

    - Double-click "run_integrity.bat"
    - That's it!
 Everything else happens automatically

+==== WHAT'S NEW IN THIS VERSION ====

+Our completely redesigned launcher now:
+- Works perfectly with Python 3.13.2 and all earlier versions
+- Provides detailed progress updates during installation
+- Selects the appropriate NumPy version based on your Python version
+- Uses only pre-compiled binary packages to avoid build errors
+- Creates a desktop shortcut for easy future access
+- Verifies each dependency is working before proceeding
+- Provides multiple fallback options if a package fails to install
+- Gives clear, actionable error messages if something goes wrong

+==== COMPATIBLE PYTHON VERSIONS ====

+Integrity Assistant works with Python 3.8 and newer, with these compatibility notes:
+• Python 3.8-3.10: Best compatibility with all dependencies
+• Python 3.11-3.12: Good compatibility with newer package versions
+• Python 3.13+: Full support with latest dependency versions

+If you have multiple Python versions installed, the script will automatically detect which one you're using and install the appropriate package versions.

+==== INSTALLATION DETAILS ====

 The installation process:
-- Detects your Python version and adapts package installations accordingly
+1. Detects your Python version and selects compatible packages
-- Creates a dedicated installation directory in your user folder
+2. Creates a dedicated installation directory at %USERPROFILE%\IntegrityAssistant
-- Sets up a clean virtual environment to avoid conflicts
+3. Sets up a clean virtual environment to avoid conflicts
-- Installs compatible versions of all dependencies
+4. Installs compatible versions of all dependencies
-- Creates a desktop shortcut for easy access
+5. Creates a desktop shortcut for easy access
+6. Verifies each package can be imported correctly
-- Launches the application when done
+7. Launches the application when everything is ready

 Future launches will be much faster using the desktop shortcut!

-==== COMPATIBLE PYTHON VERSIONS ====

-Integrity Assistant works with Python 3.8 and higher, with these notes:
-• Python 3.8-3.10: Best compatibility with all dependencies
-• Python 3.11-3.12: Good compatibility, some adapters used
-• Python 3.13+: Newest version with experimental support

-If you encounter issues with Python 3.13+, we recommend installing Python 3.10 which has the best compatibility with all required packages.

 ==== TROUBLESHOOTING ====

+Our new installer provides detailed error messages, but here are some common issues:

 • If you see a Windows Security warning:
   Click "More info" and then "Run anyway"

 • If Python isn't installed:
-  The launcher will open the download page for you
-  Be sure to check "Add Python to PATH" during installation
+  The launcher will open the Python download page for you Be sure to check "Add Python to PATH" during installation

 • If your antivirus interferes:
   Add the extracted folder to your antivirus exceptions

-• If you see dependency installation errors:
+• If you see "Failed to install NumPy" on Python 3.13+:
-  - The installer now provides detailed error messages
-  - For NumPy issues on Python 3.13+, try installing Python 3.10
-  - For EasyOCR issues, the installer will fallback to core functionality
+  The installer will try alternative approaches automatically If all fail, consider installing Python 3.10 which has better compatibility

+• If EasyOCR fails to install:
+  The launcher will attempt to install core functionality OCR features may be limited, but core app functions will work

 • If the application crashes after starting:
-  - Check the error messages in the console window
+  - Check the detailed error messages in the console
   - Try running the desktop shortcut as administrator
-  - Verify the installation by running setup.bat in the installation folder
+  - Verify installation status in %USERPROFILE%\IntegrityAssistant

 ==== NEED HELP? ====